pensive612/adamin-style-seed/README.md

 Couple of notes:

-- Its all in SASS.
-If you like SCSS, Stylus, or even Less.
+- I've created it in SCSS and SASS.
+If you prefer, Stylus, or even Less.
 Feel free to convert it.
 - If you want to use it, the files are just suggestions, do with it what you like.
 - If you have any questions, don't hesitate to ping me.